 When a mother is breastfeeding her child, she can sometimes experience low milk supply.
 This occurs when there isn't enough milk being produced for her baby's needs.
-The problem can be caused by various factors and the good news is that there are plenty of approaches to take to increase your milk flow.
+The problem can be caused by various factors, but the good news is that there are plenty of approaches to take to increase your milk flow.

 What causes a low milk supply during breastfeeding?

-The causes of low supply are varied and depend very much on your situation and the age of your baby.
-For example, during the first few days after birth, your body only produces tiny amounts of nutrient-packed colostrum which is all that your new-born needs.
+The causes and challenges of breastfeeding are varied and depend very much on your situation and the age of your baby.
+For example, breastfeeding during the first few days after birth, your body only produces tiny amounts of nutrient-packed colostrum, which is all your new born baby needs.

 - Premature Birth